 Whether it is a Sunday dinner, weeknight meal, or a romantic occasion, a classic roast chicken is always suitable.
 To achieve a perfect roast chicken, there are a few key steps that I take every time:

-- Spatchcock.
-Split the chicken open to remove a chicken’s backbone so that it lays flat and cooks evenly.
+• Spatchcock.
+Split the chicken open to remove the chicken’s backbone so that it lays flat and cooks evenly.

 What is spatchcocking?